 Volumes and statistics are maintained separately for the three Mayo Clinic locations.
 Taken together or separately, transplant patients at Mayo Clinic enjoy excellent results.

-A total of 230 kidney transplants were performed at Mayo Clinic in Arizona in 2011, including 113 living donor transplants.
-Nearly 1,600 kidney transplants have been performed since the program began in 1999.
+A total of 327 kidney transplants were performed at Mayo Clinic in Arizona in 2016, including 56 living donor transplants.
+More than 3,000 kidney transplants have been performed since the program began in 1999.

-Mayo Clinic in Florida has performed more than 950 kidney transplants in adults since the program began in April 2000.
+A total of 148 kidney transplants were performed at Mayo Clinic in Florida in 2016, including 29 living donor transplants.
+Mayo Clinic in Florida has performed more than 1,800 kidney transplants in adults since the program began in April 2000.
 Transplants are done at Mayo Clinic hospital.

-Surgeons at Mayo Clinic in Minnesota have completed more than 4,570 kidney transplants since 1963.
-Since 1999, more than 296 of the kidney transplants were in combination with heart, liver or pancreas transplants.
+Surgeons at Mayo Clinic in Minnesota have completed more than 5,600 kidney transplants since 1963.
+Since 2006, more than 270 kidney transplants have been performed by kidney paired donation.

 Each of the links below connects to an external site, the Scientific Registry of Transplant Recipients, which provides many metrics gathered from transplant programs across the United States.